premiumrich/OpenAPI/README.md

 ## How to Generate SDKs

-Run `npm ci` to install dependencies, then `npm run generate` to build SDKs in the dist/ folder
+Run `npm ci` to install dependencies, then `npm run generate` to build SDKs in the `dist/` folder

 ## How to Unit Test SDKs

-After generating, follow the testing instructions in the `README.md` of every SDK in dist/
+After generating SDKs, follow the testing instructions in the `README.md` of every SDK in `dist/`